Klepac-Ceraj-Lab/EEGMicrobiome/manuscript/main.typ

 The gut microbiome,
 also undergoing extensive developmental changes in early life, may influence brain development through metabolism of neuroactive compounds.
-Here, we leverage longitudinal data from 194 infants across the first 18 months of life to show that microbial genes encoding enzymes that metabolize molecules playing a key role in modulating early neuroplasticity are associated with visual cortical neurodevelopment,
+Here, we leverage longitudinal data from 194 South African infants across the first 18 months of life to show that microbial genes encoding enzymes that metabolize molecules playing a key role in modulating early neuroplasticity are associated with visual cortical neurodevelopment,